-→ Next Call → Withhold Number

-Enter the number or copy from the directory.

-Press the display key or pick up the receiver.
+- → Next Call → Withhold Number Select and press OK. - Enter the number or copy from the directory. - Dial Press the display key or pick up the receiver.
 The number is dialled.

-Generally, you can withhold your number for all calls (→ page 60).
+Generally, you can withhold your number for all calls (+ page 60).